coldshrine/study-notes/books/designing-data-intensive-applications.md

 When the underlying data changes, a materialised view needs to be updated, because it is denormalised copy of the data.
 Database can do it automatically, but writes would become more expensive.

 A common special case of a materialised view is know as a data cube or OLAP cube, a grid of aggregates grouped by different dimensions.

+Encoding and evolution
+Change to an application's features also requires a change to data it stores.

+Relational databases conform to one schema although that schema can be changed, there is one schema in force at any point in time.
+Schema-on-read (or schemaless) contain a mixture of older and newer data formats.

+In large applications changes don't happen instantaneously.
+You want to perform a rolling upgrade and deploy a new version to a few nodes at a time, gradually working your way through all the nodes without service downtime.

+Old and new versions of the code, and old and new data formats, may potentially all coexist.
+We need to maintain compatibility in both directions:

+- **Backward compatibility**: newer code can read data that was written by older code.
+- **Forward compatibility**: older code can read data that was written by newer code.